OpenEnergyPlatform/academy/docs/courses/09_peer_review.md

 This course will introduce you to Open Peer Review on the OEP.
 At the moment it provides basic insights into Open Peer Review.

-You can provide feedback to this course on github: [https://github.com/OpenEnergyPlatform/academy/issues/189](https://github.com/OpenEnergyPlatform/academy/issues/189)
+You can provide feedback to this course on GitHub: [https://github.com/OpenEnergyPlatform/academy/issues/189](https://github.com/OpenEnergyPlatform/academy/issues/189)

 !!! note